bobsummerwill/strato-website/source/_videos/onchain-oracles-the-future-of-nfts-with-superrares-john-crain.md

 **[[31:25]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1885s) Victor Wong:** Beyond art, what do you see as the next area?
 What's the next areas that are going to need these kind of provenance or these kind of certificates of authenticity?
 I can think of a million, but I'm just curious from your point of view, where do you see the next elements kind of getting into it first?

 **[[31:42]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1902s) John Crain:** Yeah, I mean I think in general it's like luxury assets with, NFTs are still more expensive to create than not having one.
 You just print one out and then the ID lives in your database.
 Yeah.
 And I think but it's going to be like, the customers are going to have to demand it because a lot of the brokers and folks, they do their information advantage, so they don't really want this to exist.
 But I think it just makes so much sense.
 It's just hard to imagine that it doesn't happen.
 There's people taking wine very seriously, issuing NFTs and building secondary markets.
 I think part of it's an asset that's kind of fun to speculate on, but also you do like, there's a high likelihood you might have somebody send you the NFT.
 It's kind of like wine, watches.

-Handbags, I think are a big one.
+**Victor Wong:** Handbags, I think are a big one.

-**[[32:30]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1950s) Victor Wong:** Exactly.
+**[[32:30]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1950s) John Crain:** Exactly.
 Yeah.
 Yeah.

 **[[32:32]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1952s) John Crain:** One of the really popular ones right now is trading cards.
 So they're like...